Image source- FreePik.com

 Absorbed sugar circulates in our blood in the form of glucose.
 Excess glucose is stored in our liver in the form of glycogen and is used by the body when the circulating glucose gets depleted ( e.g., during prolonged fasting).
 In diabetes, this excess may be excreted through urine off and on.

 Excess fats are stored in the liver and in tissue called the adipose tissue.
-This adipose tissue is present in large quantities in the abdomen and is called the peritoneum.
+This adipose tissue is present in large quantities in the abdomen in a tissue called the peritoneum.
+This accounts for the Visceral Fats in our body.
 Your kidneys lie behind the peritoneum- that is why it is called a retro-peritoneal organ.

 Location of the kidneys-